lwaaron2023/a3-AaronWaller/README.md

 Your version of Node may be outdated.
 Check out [this link](https://stackoverflow.com/questions/77749884/session-options-session-syntaxerror-unexpected-token-mongoose-give-a) for more information.

-**Q: Do I have to handle multiple user accounts?**

-No. You only need one dummy account UNLESS you are doing the GitHub login technical achievement.
-Make sure you mention in your README how the user should log in!

 **Q: If we use OAuth for logging in, do we still need the same pattern of behavior from the website when logging in (as described above)?**